eddylj/Backend-Communication-App/assumptions.md

 ## Standup
 - If nothing was sent during the standup through standup_send, no message gets sent into the channel at the end.
+- Caller must be in the specified channel to use standup functions.
+If the caller isn't in the channel, AccessError gets raised.
 ### standup_start()
-- Caller must be in the channel to start a standup.
-If the caller isn't in the channel, AccessError gets raised.
+- If the caller/user that started the standup leaves before it finishes, the final composite message still gets sent under their name.
+- Non-positve length inputs are treated as InputErrors.
+### standup_send()
 - If a sender of a message leaves the channel before the standup finishes, their message still gets sent.
-- If the caller/user that started the standup leaves before it finishes, the final composite message still gets sent under their name.
+- A user can join a channel mid-standup and send messages into it.